Layers of Fear 2

 Layers of Fear 2 is a psychological horror video game developed by Bloober Team.
 It was released for Linux, Microsoft Windows, PlayStation 4, and Xbox One in 2019, and for the Nintendo Switch in 2021.
 It is a sequel to Layers of Fear.

 In Layers of Fear 2, the player controls an actor on board a ship following instructions of an unseen director.
 The gameplay, presented in first-person perspective, is story-driven and revolves around puzzle-solving and exploration.
-A sequel titled Layers of Fears is set to launch in early 2023.
+A sequel titled Layers of Fear was released on 15 June 2023.

 Gameplay

 The player takes control of an actor aboard a ship.
 As the player explores the ship, he comes across reels of film and camera equipment, as well as various built sets.
 The voice of the film's director appears to be piped in at certain points, when the actor is expected to complete a certain task.
 Whether or not the player complies with the director's instructions influences the dialogue and ending of the game.